fastapi-users/fastapi-users/docs/configuration/model.md

 ## Next steps

-Depending on your database backend, database configuration will differ a bit.
+Depending on your database backend, the database configuration will differ a bit.

 [I'm using SQLAlchemy](databases/sqlalchemy.md)